RiffleSystems/riffle-website/src/pages/essays/tree-db.md

 setup: |
   import Layout from '../../layouts/BlogPost.astro'
 title: |
-  Merge What You Can, Fork What You Can’t: Managing Data Integrity in Local-First Software (PaPoC '22)
+  Merge what you can, fork what you can't: managing data integrity in local-first software (PaPoC '22)
 publishDate: 14 March 2022
 draft: false
 link: /papoc22.pdf